farskipper/ecmaless/packages/ecmaless-parser/spec.md

 # AST Specification
 All AST nodes will have a `loc` property.
 It's identical to the [estree loc](https://github.com/estree/estree/blob/master/spec.md#node-objects).

-These examples omit the `loc` property for brevity.
+These examples omit `loc` for brevity.

 ### Literals